Birrellc/project-eternity-ms2/assets/testing/testing.md

 1. Click the **Navigation** Icon at the top
 2. Select **Contact**
-3. Fill out the form
+3. Fill out the form (form was tested further in the Final Testing -> Javascript -> EmailJS section of this document.)

 or